MWatty/the-office-memory-game-pet-edition/README.md

 * This page consists of the navigation bar as above with 'the office' acting as a home button.
 * There is a countdown timer counting down in 1 second intervals for 60 seconds or until the game is won.
 * There is a flip counter that iterates up by 1 as the user clicks or until the time runs out.
-* There are 16 cards that can be flipped and the aim is to match all the cards in pairs in as little time as possible.
+* There are 16 cards that can be flipped, and the aim is to match all the cards in pairs in as little time as possible.
 * Should the player run out of time the game ends with a game over modal and the option of playing again.
 * Should the player win a winning modal pops up, again with the option of playing again.

 ### Features left to implement

-* Levels - varying levels of difficulty would be addded to the game to enhance the user experience.
+* Levels - varying levels of difficulty would be added to the game to enhance the user experience.

-* Leaderboard - a leaderbord would be added to enhance the competitiveness of the game and allow for a more enhanced interactive user experience.
+* Leaderboard - a leaderboard would be added to enhance the competitiveness of the game and allow for a more enhanced interactive user experience.

 ## Technologies Used